yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-aws-msk-redshift.md

 Note: If you're running Windows, you can [leverage Docker on Windows with YugabyteDB](https://docs.yugabyte.com/preview/quick-start/docker/).

-### Install and Set up AWS MSK
+### Install and set up Amazon MSK

-Install and setup AWS MSK, using the article, [Stream Data From YugabyteDB CDC to AWS MSK Using Debezium](https://medium.com/@sharmaranupama/stream-data-from-yugabyte-cdc-to-aws-msk-using-debezium-a09490c54851).
+To install and set up Amazon MSK, refer to [Stream Data From YugabyteDB CDC to AWS MSK Using Debezium](https://medium.com/@sharmaranupama/stream-data-from-yugabyte-cdc-to-aws-msk-using-debezium-a09490c54851).
 It helps configure IAM Policies and roles required for AWS MSK in AWS.
 Post creation of IAM Role and setup the MSK cluster using the same article.

-### Create Cluster Configuration and Worker configuration in MSK
+### Create cluster configuration and worker configuration in MSK

 **Cluster Configuration:**